Now enrolling: a clinical trial to develop a possible treatment for primary Immune Thrombocytopenia (ITP).

 What to expect

-If you decide to participate, the study team will conduct a screening visit to determine if you meet the study requirements.
+If you decide to participate, the trial team will conduct a screening visit to determine if you meet the trial requirements.

-All participants will receive the study medicine during their time in the study.
-The study medicine is given as a subcutaneous injection (beneath the skin) in the abdomen, arm, or thigh once a month for 4 months.
+Unlike some clinical trials, this trial does not have a placebo group and all participants will receive the medicine being studied during their time in the trial.
+The study medicine is given as an injection just beneath the skin in the abdomen, arm, or thigh, once a month for 4 months.

-You will be enrolled in the study for a minimum of 7 months.
-During this time, you will need to attend at least 11 office visits so the study team can monitor how you are responding to the study medicine.
-The study team will perform physical exams and other tests to monitor your health.
-If your B cell counts have not improved after 7 months, you will be asked to attend additional follow-up visits about every 2 months until they do.
+You will be enrolled in the trial for a minimum of 7 months.
+During this time, you will attend visits on average every 2 weeks so the trial team can monitor how you are responding to the study medicine.
+The trial team will perform physical exams and other tests to monitor your health.

 Length of study treatment